manjulaRathnayaka/WSO2ConApp/README.md

 2. Go to **Life Cycle Management** page, and click on **Demote**.
 Select the issues we created above and demote with a comment such as Can not proceed to production with above bugs

 Let's assume we have fixed the above issues :)
-Promote back to Testing.
+Promote the application back to Testing.
+Then promote to Production.

-QA promote to Production.
-As the DevOps, lets create new database and update runtime configs.
+Got back to the application Overview tab and Open the application in production.
+Note that it got the production URL now.
+If you have a URL that you own, you can assign it here instead of the default one.

+Optionally, if you have time, separate your development and production data:

+1. Repeat the database steps above to create a new database now in Production environment (instead of Development),
+2. In **Runtime Configs**, open the datasource, and change Production database link to the newly created production database,
+3. Note that as you are promoting and demoting your application, the corresponding data gets displayed.